bmolnar91/workbook/module_advanced_enterprise_general.md

 It separates what data access the application needs from how these needs can be satisfied with a specific DBMS, database schema, etc.

 #### What is SOA?
 When to use?

+**Service-oriented architecture (SOA)** is a type of software design that makes software components reusable using service interfaces that use a common communication language over a network.

+A **service** is a self-contained unit of software functionality, or set of functionalities, designed to complete a specific task such as retrieving specified information or executing an operation.
+It contains the code and data integrations necessary to carry out a complete, discrete business function and can be accessed remotely and interacted with or updated _independently_.

+> In other words, SOA integrates software components that have been separately deployed and maintained and allows them to communicate and work together to form an application across different systems.

+In service-oriented architecture, services communicate using a system of **loose coupling**.
+This is a way of interconnecting _components_ (also called _elements_) in a system or network so that they can pass information or coordinate a process while relying on each other as little as possible.
+This, in effect, creates a new app.

+Benefits over monolithic approach:

+- **Faster time to market and greater flexibility**: The reusable-services aspect of SOA makes it much easier and faster to assemble applications, instead of developers starting from scratch each time as would be the case with monolithic applications.
+- **Use legacy infrastructure in new markets**: SOA makes it easier for developers to take the functionality of one platform or environment and scale and extend it to new ones.
+- **Reduced costs from greater agility and more efficient development**
+- **Easy maintenance**: Because all services are self-contained and independent, they can be modified and updated as needed without affecting other services.
+- **Scalability**: Since SOA permits services to run across multiple services, platforms, and programming languages, scalability is greatly increased.
+And SOA uses a standardized communication protocol, allowing enterprises to decrease interaction between clients and services.
+Lowering this level of interaction allows apps to be scaled with less pressure and inconvenience.
+- **Greater reliability**: Since it's easier to debug smaller services than large code, SOA generates apps that are more reliable.
+- **Convenience of availability**: SOA facilities are available to anyone.

+**SOA vs. microservices**:

+The concept of services introduced by service-oriented architecture has become what is now a central component of modern cloud computing and virtualization in things like **middleware** and **microservices**.

+Because of their similarities, SOA and microservices are often confused.
+The main characteristic that can help differentiate between them is their **scope**: SOA is an enterprise-wide approach to _architecture_, while microservices is an _implementation strategy_ within application development teams.

+They also communicate to their respective components differently, with SOA using an **ESB** (enterprise service bus: performs the integration between a centralized component and backend systems and then make them available as service interfaces) while microservices can communicate with each other **statelessly, through language-agnostic APIs**.
+The language-agnostic aspect of APIs in microservices also allows dev teams to choose what tools they want to work with.
+In these ways, microservices can be more tolerant and flexible.

 ### Testing